-Variable Name Spaeth Name Normalizations
+Variable Name jurisdiction Spaeth Name JUR Normalizations varJurisdiction (14) 5

-jurisdiction JUR varJurisdiction (14)

-Julibuletion 5010

 The Court uses a variety of means whereby it undertakes to consider cases that it has been petitioned to review.
 These are listed below.
 The most important ones are the writ of certiorari, the writ of appeal, and for legacy cases the writ of error, appeal, and certification.